kchousos/BSc-Thesis/chapters/05-evaluation.md

 - **RQ3**: How do LLM usage patterns influence the generated harnesses?

-- **RQ4**: How do different techniques affect the generated harnesses?
+- **RQ4**: How do different symbolic techniques affect the generated harnesses?

 ## Experimental Benchmark {#sec-benchmark}